1877 a K

 In 1982 the club was bought by the Bhatti brothers.
 At first all seemed well as Wolves won promotion to Division one in 1983 but on and off the pitch the club descended into chaos, plunged straight down to the Fourth Division and faced extinction.
 A consortium including the local council, Asda and builders, Gallaghers, rescued the ailing club and they won the Fourth and Third Division championships in successive seasons (1987-88 and 1988-89) to return to the Second Division.
 During this period the wolf's head was placed on a gold/white shield with scrolls.

-In 1990 millionaire fan Sir Jack Hayward bought the club and invested £20m of his personal fortune in the redevelopment of Molineux, transforming it into one of the most modern in the country.
+In 1990 millionaire fan Sir Jack Hayward bought the club and invested £20m of his personal fortune in the redevelopment of Molineux, transforming it into one of the most modern stadiums in the country.
 Among the innovations of the period was the reintroduction of the Wolverhampton coat of arms to the team's shirts in 1993.
 This was replaced in 1996 with an elaborate version of the wolf's head: the overall shape was echoed in the design of the shirts worn that season.
-This version was used for six season before being replaced with a much simpler version.
+This version was used for six season before being replaced with a much simpler one.

 Hayward continued to pour money into the club but it was not until 2003 that his ambition was realised and Wolves returned to the top flight after beating Sheffield United at the Millennium Stadium in the play-off final.
 Six months later Hayward resigned and handed over the chairmanship to his son, Rick.
 Sadly, Wolves triumphant return was short-lived and they were relegated after one season.